 Certain judgments affect the application of the Company's revenue recognition policy.
-For example, the Company records short-term (less than one year) and long-term (over one year) deferred revenue based on its best estimate of when such revenue will be recognized.
-This estimate is based on the Company's current operating plan, and the Company may recognize a different amount of deferred revenue over the next 12-month period if its plan changes in the future.
+For example, the Company records shortterm (less than one year) and long-term (over one year) deferred revenue based on its best estimate of when such revenue will be recognized.
+This estimate is based on the Company's current operating plan, and the Company may recognize a different amount of deferred revenue over the next 12-month period if its operating plan changes in the future.

-Under the U.S. Commercialization and Distribution Agreement (the "U.S. Distribution Agreement") with Nippon Shinyaku, the transaction price consists of variable shared revenue payments and fixed components in the form of an upfront payment and milestones.
-The timing of the fixed component of the transaction price is upfront, however, the performance obligation is satisfied over a period of time, which is the estimated duration of the HOPE-3 clinical trial, Cohort A arm.
-Therefore, upon receipt of the upfront payment and achievement of milestones, a contract liability is recorded which represents deferred revenue.
-The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the related revenue recognition.
+Under the U.S. Commercialization and Distribution Agreement (the "U.S. Distribution Agreement") with Nippon Shinyaku Co., Ltd., a Japanese corporation ("Nippon Shinyaku"), the transaction price consists of variable shared revenue payments and fixed components in the form of an upfront payment and milestones.
+For the first performance obligation identified, which is the conduct of the HOPE-3, Phase 3 clinical study, the timing of the fixed component of the transaction price is upfront, however, the performance obligation is satisfied over a period of time, which is the estimated duration of the HOPE-3 clinical trial, Cohort A arm.
+Therefore, upon receipt of the upfront payment and achievement of the first milestone, a contract liability is recorded which represents deferred revenue.
+The Company evaluates the measure of progress for each reporting period and, if necessary, adjusts the related revenue recognition.
+For the second performance obligation identified, which is the submission of our BLA to the FDA, the payment was due at the point in time when the application was submitted in December 2024.
+As such, revenue was recognized at the point in time, and a contract asset was recorded which represents accounts receivable.